Kaleth Morales: Life and career

 On 7 September 2004, Morales and accordionist Juank Ricardo premiered their video of "Vivo en el Limbo", and did a national tour of Colombia, ending in El Campín, Bogotá's soccer stadium, where Morales appeared with other vallenato artists in the "Nuestra Tierra" ("Our Land") concert.
-After the tour ended, Kaleth did an intership in his hometown Valledupar to finish his studies.
+After the tour ended, Kaleth did an internship in his hometown Valledupar to finish his studies.

-He fathered two children, Kathy and Samuel.

 Death

 On 24 August 2005, Kaleth Morales and his brother, Keiner, were driving from Cartagena to Valledupar; between Plato and Nueva Granada, Magdalena they lost control of the truck due to the heavy rain.
 Kaleth suffered serious trauma whilst his brother suffered less serious injuries.
 They were sent to Bocagrande Hospital in Cartagena.
 Doctors confirmed Morales' death on the morning of 24 August due to a marked brain edema, with a deep parietal contusion.
 According to the medical staff, Kaleth entered the hospital showing little signs of stabilisation, already in an unresponsive coma, and extreme hypothermia.
 The next day, more than 10,000 people walked beside his body to Valledupar, where he was buried in the Ecce Homo Gardens, among his family, friends, and fans.